Christoph/VIS_Tableau_Tutorial/README.md

-# VIS_Tableau_Tutorial
+# VIS Tableau Tutorial
 This Tutorial should teach you the basic principles of visualization and visual data analysis by using Tableau.
-Visualization allows us to **convey information** through visual representations.
-Some goals are *Insight and Analysis*, *Communication* and *Exploration*.
-We use Tableau because it allows people from different backgrounds to quickly create meaningful visualizations without programming skills (and it is free for students).
-Enjoy!
+Visualization allows us to **convey information** through visual representations. *Insight and Analysis*, *Communication* and *Exploration* are goals which can be reached by creating (interactive) visualizations.
+In this tutorial, we use [Tableau](https://www.tableau.com/) as visualization tool.
+Tableau provides an easy to use visualization interface which allows people from different backgrounds to quickly create meaningful visualizations without programming skills or a degree in computer science (and it is free for students).
+We hope you are going to enjoy the tutorial and learn some useful skills!

 This tutorial is used at the University of Vienna as teaching material for the [Visualisation and Visual Data Analysis](http://vda.univie.ac.at/Teaching/Vis/19w/schedule.html) and [Seminar in Statistics for Master Studies](https://ufind.univie.ac.at/en/course.html?lv=040222&semester=2020S) courses.
 Parts of it were used in the [Deep Learning and Visual Data Analysis](https://datascience.univie.ac.at/news-events/data-science-summer-school-uni-vienna-2018/) and [Data Science](https://datascience.univie.ac.at/news-events/detail-news/news/apply-for-data-science-summer-school-2019/?tx_news_pi1%5Bcontroller%5D=News&tx_news_pi1%5Baction%5D=detail&cHash=540a4cf17156c02bfd8de9010b16453a) summer school.